 Gifts in Wills allow us to keep on powering groundbreaking research during challenging times.
 They’re an incredible gift to the future, whatever the future holds.

 One third of our life-changing research projects into causes, preventions and a cure for dementia are only made possible because of gifts in Wills.
 They allow us to continue to make vital progress in dementia research long into the future.
 This offers hope to our children, grandchildren and future generations of a world free from the heartbreak of dementia.

-There is no obligation to include a gift to Alzheimer’s Research UK if you choose to take up one of these offers.
-If you do choose to leave a gift, we would be incredibly grateful.
+There’s no commitment to include a gift to Alzheimer’s Research UK if you choose to take up one of these offers.
+However, if you do want to leave the ultimate gift to the future, we would be incredibly grateful.

 The Goodwill Partnership

-A single will through the Goodwill Partnership costs £108+VAT.
+A single Will through the Goodwill Partnership costs £108+VAT.
 This price is fixed, no matter how detailed your Will is.

 To book an appointment, you can call The Goodwill Partnership on 0844 669 6148 or visit their website www.thegoodwillpartnership.co.uk/aruk